utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 ![Postman API usage error](https://assets.postman.com/postman-docs/v10/usage-error-api-v10.jpg)

-If you want to make more requests to the Postman API before your monthly limit resets, you can [purchase an add-on](/docs/administration/billing/#purchasing-add-ons) or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).
+To make more requests to the Postman API before your monthly limit resets, you can [purchase an add-on](/docs/administration/billing/#purchasing-add-ons) or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).

 ## Integrations